 In the summer of 1973, it was hard to market a bachelor’s degree in political science in Jerusalem, but English teachers were in demand.
 Philip and a number of college-educated people found work as teachers at the Arab Institute (which later evolved into Al-Quds University).
 He taught English to 11th and 12th grade students.

 If Philip was in a holding pattern in his professional life, personally and politically, he was completely engaged.
 Israel’s occupation was only a few years old then, and repression was still direct and intense.
 So was popular resistance.
 It was a time of rapid land confiscations and settlement construction; he recalls that even then, Israeli settlers were threatening the al-Aqsa Compound.
 Mass arrests were common, and political leaders were deported.
 Palestinians were enraged and took to the streets in massive numbers throughout the occupied Palestinian Territories (oPT).
 Looking back, he thinks the demonstrations were mostly spontaneous, not organized centrally.
 The Israelis had no idea how to handle the demonstrations, and so they arrested all kinds of people—journalists, union members, artists, musicians, students, others.
-Prisons soon filled up, so those detained were fined and released.
+Prisons soon filled up, so those detained were often fined and released.

 Philip recalls the 1970s as being a remarkably creative and dynamic period in the oPT.
 Jerusalem had an active music scene, which started partly with Western-style bands (the Flintstones, the Yarnies, the Silver Tones) creating their own songs.
 Creative people were coming together and producing art that grew out of their lived conditions.
 He was friends with the Ashrawi family siblings who formed a band, Bara’em; they performed Fairuz songs but also composed their own, with political lyrics, including those of Palestinian poets.
 Some of these musicians were also part of the theater troupe Balaleen, which later evolved into East Jerusalem’s el-Hakawati Theatre.